Ultra X England

-Grab your passport, your best trail outfits, a few Pounds Sterling 💷 and head to England 🇬🇧 for the Ultra X England.
+Grab your passport, your best trail clothes, some British Pounds 💷 and head for England 🇬🇧 for the Ultra X England.
 Meet in the village of Edale, in Derbyshire.
-Not sure if you'll have time to meet Kate Middleton, the princess of Wales 👸, given the schedule awaiting you.
-The Ultra X England is part of the same organization, offering Ultra X races around the world.
+Unlikely you'll have time to see Kate Middleton, the Princess of Wales 👸, given the schedule ahead.
+Ultra X England is part of the same organization that hosts Ultra X races worldwide.
 That's probably why the name sounds familiar ❤️🔥.

 Race registration